jeremyfix/listen-attend-and-spell/README.md

 ![Waveform to spectrogram](https://raw.githubusercontent.com/jeremyfix/listen-attend-and-spell/main/figs/waveform_to_spectro.png)

+This transformation of waveforms to logmel spectrograms is done in the WaveProcessor object.

 ## Vocabulary

 The LAS model outputs the text transcription character by character.
 In this implementation, dealing with the French language, the transcripts are converted to lower case and the vocabulary is [a-z, 0-9, space , period, comma, apostrophe ].
 In addition, all the accents were removed (replaced with the letters without accent), the punctuation was either replaced by a period or a space, the 'œ' and 'ç' were also replaced.
 See the [data.CharMap](https://github.com/jeremyfix/listen-attend-and-spell/blob/05dc9aa60055b318625e40cec8141fa1fa69054c/data.py#L37) object.